Ciandelle/psdesigns/posts/colour-works-best-when-its-tested-for-everyone.md

 7. Viénot, F., Brettel, H. and Mollon, J.D.
 (1999) ‘Digital Video colourmaps for checking the legibility of displays by dichromats’, Color Research & Application.

 8. Machado, G.M., Oliveira, M.M. and Fernandes, L. (2009) ‘A physiologically-based model for simulation of color vision deficiency’, IEEE Transactions on Visualization and Computer Graphics.

-This information has been incredibly useful in helping the appropriate teams write the guidance around dot and wordmark usage.
-Without the insights we gained frthe enhanced colour palette testing and we may have inappropriately stated that this is usable.